Samirsaiyed/Data-Science-Projects-for-Business/Marketing Department/README.md

-# CustomerInsights360
+# Customer Insights360

 ## Introduction
-CustomerInsights360 is a data science project aimed at enhancing the marketing strategies of a bank in New York City through the application of data science techniques.
+Customer Insights360 is a data science project aimed at enhancing the marketing strategies of a bank in New York City through the application of data science techniques.
 The primary objective is to perform customer segmentation using advanced methodologies such as K-means clustering, PCA (Principal Component Analysis), and Autoencoders.
 The insights gained from segmentation will empower the marketing team to launch targeted advertising campaigns tailored to specific customer needs.

 ## Project Setup
 - **Dependencies:** List of necessary libraries and versions required for the project.